  Give preferential treatment to persons on the PHA waiting list(s), including but not limited to public housing, housing choice vouchers, VASH vouchers, or family unification, and make on-going efforts to request that the PHA make referrals to the Project, or request that the PHA include relevant information about the Project on any listing the PHA makes available to persons on its waiting list(s);

- Minimize involuntary displacement of low-income households;
+ Minimize involuntary Displacement of low-income households;

- Be willing to accept any federally assisted project based or tenant based rental assistance; and
+ Be willing to accept any Authority administered, or federally assisted project based or tenant based rental assistance; and

- Be willing to accept future State-administered operating subsidy or project-based rental assistance, should it be made available, on units that are not already subject to a rental assistance contract.
+Be willing to accept future State-administered operating subsidy or project-based rental assistance, should it be made available, on units that are not already subject to a rental assistance contract.

-All Projects proposing to locate in a QCT or HUD recognized Racially or Ethnically Concentrated Area of Poverty must submit community revitalization documentation that at a minimum meets the mandatory requirements under the Community Revitalization Section.
+All Projects proposing to locate in a Qualified Census Tract (QCT) or Racially or Ethnically Concentrated Area of Poverty (R/ECAP), determined at the time of PPA, must submit Community Revitalization Strategy and supporting documentation that at a minimum meets the mandatory requirements under the Community Revitalization Thresholds section as defined on the Website.

 The completed organization chart must include ALL entities within the proposed single purpose entity Owner.
 All entities appearing on the organizational chart must also submit Sponsor Development Experience Certification forms under Section N) below.